-The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
+The information on governance included here supplements that described in the trustees' Report and in the Statement of trustees' Responsibilities.
 The Full Trust Board met formally 6 times; the Resources committee (incorporating Audit) which operates to monitor finance, HR, Health & Safety and Premises met formally 3 times and the Education committee met 3 times.
 The remuneration committee, a sub-committee, meets once a year (first meeting November 2020) to check the robustness of the appraisal cycle and consider and approve any pay awards for staff.

-Attendance during the year for all applicable meetings was as follows:
+Attendance during the year 1.9.21 to 31.8.22 for all applicable meetings was as follows: